When someone inquires about how much RRSP they should contribute to avoid paying taxes, three things come to mind.

 Unless you have designated a qualified beneficiary for your RRSP, its assets are included in your final income tax return and taxed at your marginal tax rate.

-You could also defer taxes on your RRSP after passing by designating a financially dependent under age 18, or financially dependent child at any age if they have a qualifying physical or mental impairment.
+You could also defer taxes on your RRSP after passing by designating a financially dependent under age 18 or a financially dependent child at any age if they have a qualifying physical or mental impairment.

 Learn more about RRSPs after death.